White Water Rafting on the Chattooga River

 Chattooga River White Water Rafting; there’s nothing like it.
 Your destination, the river called the Crown Jewel of the Southeast, is undammed and remains the only river East of the Mississippi that hosts commercial rafting while bearing the national designation of a Wild and Scenic River.

-Top Destination for Thrill Seekers
+A Destination for Thrill Seekers

 With spectacular falls and an abundance of wildlife, the Chattooga is one of the top destinations for adventurers and thrill seekers.
 We have three kinds of trips: